CVBhanuPrakash/OOPs/README.md

 This project is implemented in C++ and follows Object-Oriented Programming (OOP) principles.
 I completed this project as part of my coursework in OOP.
 It provides a range of functionalities to manage hotel operations:

-1. **Room Booking:** Users can book rooms according to their preferences.
+- **Room Booking:**

-2. **Customer Search:** Easily find customers by room number.
+- **Customer Search:**

-3. **Room Allotment:** Manage and view the rooms that are currently allotted.
+- **Room Allotment:**

-4. **Customer Details Modification:** Update customer information as needed.
+- **Customer Details Modification:**

-5. **Restaurant Food Ordering:** Guests can order food from the hotel's restaurant.
+- **Restaurant Food Ordering:**

-6. **Checkout:** Efficiently check out of the hotel.

-7. **Automatic Bill Generation:** The system automates the process of generating bills, including charges for services used during the stay.
+- **Checkout:**
+- **Automatic Bill Generation:**

+# Banking System

+## Description
+This C++ program simulates a basic banking system.
+It allows users to create accounts, view account balances, deposit and withdraw money, and transfer funds between accounts.

+## Features
+- Create new accounts for existing customers.
+- View the balance of a specific account.
+- Deposit money into an account.
+- Withdraw money from an account.
+- Transfer funds between two accounts.